Sophiaalbarran/portfolio-ma2003b/case-01-factor-analysis/README.md

   - Factor 5 — Customer Support & Service Excellence (support_responsiveness, training_quality, documentation_help)
 - Predictive modeling (regression on factor scores) shows **Factor 1 (Technical Excellence & Innovation)** is the dominant driver of `overall_satisfaction` with standardized effect **β ≈ 0.64**.
 The notebook reports an R² contribution vector (approx) of **[0.637, 0.026, 0.012, 0.034, 0.019]**, highlighting Factor 1’s disproportionate share of explained variance.

-> Replace these numbers with alternative model runs if you perform cross-validation or alternative model specifications.

 ## (Featured visualization)